Kitura/kitura.dev/CONTRIBUTING.md

 Follow these steps:

 1. Clone the kitura.io repository
 2. Find the 2-digit ISO 639-1 code for the language you wish to translate into.
+See [Language codes - ISO 639](http://www.iso.org/iso/language_codes)
 3. Create a directory that has the ISO 639-1 code.
 4. Copy the following files to the language directory:
 	- `index.md`